choudharyanuj/choudharyanuj/README.md

 Full Stack Developer
 --------------------

 I am doing coding since last 4 years.
 I started my career as a Frontend developer then I learned backend and became Full Stack Developer.
 Now I am working at Spyne.ai as Tech Lead where I am managing team of multiple talented Engineers.
 Working on Scaling and Reliable system.
-Trying to implement new cool stuffs which can improve us to improve further on higher scale.
+Trying to implement new cool stuffs which can help us to improve further on higher scale.

 * 🌍  I'm based in Gurgaon
 * ✉️  You can contact me at [anuj-choudhary@spyne.ai](mailto:anuj-choudhary@spyne.ai)